tavinus/pdfScale/README.md

 Notes:
  - Adaptive Page size detection will try different modes until it gets a page size.
-You can force a mode with -m 'mode'
+You can force a mode with -m 'mode'.
- - Options must be passed before the file names to be parsed
+ - Options must be passed before the file names to be parsed.
  - The output filename is optional.
-If no file name is passed the output file will have the same name/destination of the input file, with .SCALED.pdf at the end (instead of just .pdf)
+If no file name is passed the output file will have the same name/destination of the input file, with .SCALED.pdf at the end (instead of just .pdf).
- - Having the extension .pdf on the output file name is optional, it will be added if not present
+ - Having the extension .pdf on the output file name is optional, it will be added if not present.
- - Should handle file names with spaces without problems
+ - Should handle file names with spaces without problems.
  - The scaling is centered and using a scale bigger than 1 may result on cropping parts of the pdf.